jamestharpe/jamestharpe.com/content/ci-cd-flow.md

 F = 7.41
 $$$

 To understand our pipeline's effective flow, we can combine our deployment success rate with the ideal flow.
-If our deployments succeed 70% of the time, and our ideal flow is $14.29$ then our "effective flow" is $0.70 * 14.29 = 10.00$
+If our deployments succeed 70% of the time, and our ideal flow is $14.29$ then our "effective flow" is $0.70 \cdot 14.29 = 10.00$

 ### Examples of How CI/CD Flow is Useful